powersync-ja/powersync-js/demos/django-react-native-todolist/README.md

 ## Running the App

-Install the React Native SDK, then:
+Install the dependencies, including the React Native SDK:

 ```sh
 pnpm install